R-Krishnakumar94/Sales_Dashboard_Project/README.md

 This project highlights several SQL concepts, including:

-Database Design: Defining relational tables and setting up primary and foreign keys to maintain data integrity.
+-**Database Design**: Defining relational tables and setting up primary and foreign keys to maintain data integrity.
-Data Insertion and Population: Using INSERT statements to populate tables with sample data.
+-**Data Insertion** and Population: Using INSERT statements to populate tables with sample data.
-Data Filtering and Aggregation: Leveraging SQL queries with GROUP BY, JOIN, and filtering clauses to gather insights from the data.
+-**Data Filtering and Aggregation**: Leveraging SQL queries with GROUP BY, JOIN, and filtering clauses to gather insights from the data.
 Complex Queries: Combining multiple tables through JOIN operations to analyze customer orders, product categories, and regional sales, allowing us to dive deep into sales trends and customer behavior.

 ## Project Objectives